lee-zhg/base-image-liberty/README.md

     ```

 ### Step 5 - Create Telton Pipeline and associated tasks

+The steps in this section creates Tekton tasks, pipeline and etc in your namespace from the cloud native toolkit templates.

 1. Create the new Tekton pipeline for creating your custom base container image.